.avif)

 Common alternatives include Amazon EKS, Azure AKS, and self-managed Kubernetes, with OpenShift also used in more opinionated enterprise platform setups.

-Our experience with GCP GKE helped us build practical patterns, automation, and runbooks for delivering secure, scalable Kubernetes platforms on Google Cloud, with an emphasis on reliability, governance, and cost control.
+Our experience with GCP GKE helped us develop repeatable delivery patterns, automation, and operational runbooks for building and running secure, scalable Kubernetes platforms on Google Cloud, with practical guardrails for reliability, governance, and cost control.

 Some of the things we did include: